a-jean-andreasian/PingPatrol/README.md

 ---

-A lightweight Python tool for periodically pinging websites and monitoring their availability.
+The best tool whether to keep free-tier websites awake, or to ping websites for monitoring their health.

-Designed for use on Windows-based VPS systems or local machines without relying on external schedulers like `cron` or `Task Scheduler`.
+Works on all OS, including Windows, VPS systems or local machines without relying on external schedulers like `cron` or `Task Scheduler`.

 ---
 ## 🚀 Features